Mixed-Use Commercial-Residential Development

 Panoramic Construction Photo

-A private client’s mixed-use commercial-residential complex near Princeton Junction Train Station, New Jersey.
-This project consists of six conjoined two-and-one-half-story row houses for sale, and a two-story building containing 17 apartments above a 12,000 square-foot ground floor of commercial space for rent.
+A private client’s mixed-use commercial-residential complex near the Princeton Junction Train Station in New Jersey.
+Sited within a township redevelopment zone, this project consists of six conjoined two-and-one-half-story row houses for sale, and a two-story building containing 17 apartments above a 12,000 square-foot ground floor of commercial space for rent.

 Commercial Ground Floor Plan // Residential Second Floor Plan